Uqba ibn Amir: Conquests of the Levant

-During the conquest of Damascus in Rajab 14 AH, Uqba ibn Amir was one of the Companions who took over and entered the city of Damascus on the day of its conquest.
-Ibn Hajar (clarification) said: Uqba ibn Amir witnessed the conquests and was the messenger to Umar about the conquest of Damascus.
+During the conquest of Damascus in Rajab 14 AH, Uqba ibn Amir was one of the Companions who took over and entered the city.
+Ibn Hajar said: Uqba ibn Amir witnessed the conquests and was the messenger to Umar about the conquest of Damascus.

 Conquests of Egypt

-Uqba ibn Amir contributed significantly to the Arab Islamic conquest of Egypt, along with Amr ibn al-'As.
+Uqba ibn Amir contributed significantly to the Arab conquest of Egypt, along with Amr ibn al-'As.
 He played a prominent role in the conquest of Bahnasa in Upper Egypt and its south.
 Al-Waqidi said: